richardjgowers/mm_portal/content/tutorials/getting_started/index.md

     file2="/content/tutorials/getting_started/code/component.md" title2="Component" language2="python" icon2="python"
 >}}

+Note the 3 required methods already defined in this component:
+- input: classmethod that returns the input schema/model
+- output: classmethod that returns the output schema/model
+- execute: method that recevies an input modal, does the execution, and returns an output model

+Note also that `Component` is a subclass of `GenericComponent`, which under the hood uses the `cls.input` to validate the input data and `cls.output` to validate the output data `self.execute` returns.
+This is achieved via the `GenericComponent.compute` method, which should not be overwritten.
+Otherwise, developers can attach any other method of their choice to `Component`.
+For more info on how components are designed, see the [MMIC](https://github.com/MolSSI/mmic) repository.

+We're going to modify the `self.execute` method by counting the number of atoms in the supplied molecular formula, then return the output model.
+Note that the boolean variable `True` signifies successful execution.
+The code is shown in the **Component** tab.

 ## Putting it altogether

 You can now use **setup.py** included with **mmic_pkg** to install the component.
 From the root directory run: